usnistgov/dioptra/docs/source/reference/dioptra-components/entrypoints-reference.rst

                 artifact_outputs:
                     artifactStep1:
-                        contents: taskGraphStep1$output # assumes the name of output from task graph step "taskGraphStep1" is "output"
+                        contents: $taskGraphStep1.output # assumes the name of output from Task Graph step "taskGraphStep1" is "output"
                         task:
                             name: artifactHandler1
                     artifactStep2:
-                        contents: taskGraphStep2 # If a function task only has one output, then only the step name is required
+                        contents: $taskGraphStep2 # If a function task only has one output, then only the step name is required
                         task:
                             name: artifactHandler2